0xmsulc/dashboard-usedapp/README.md

 ## Dashboard-usedapp

+Basic dashboard where users can see some Ethereum blockchain stats:

+- ETH price
+- Gas price
+- ETH/stETH ratio
+- Information about the latest blocks

-Basic dashboard where users can see some Ethereum blockchain stats and do simple things like connect their wallet to check their latest transactions.
+and also do simple things like connect their wallet to check their latest transactions, or search for other users transactions.

 ### Technologies used:

 - **React** using [Create React App](https://github.com/facebook/create-react-app)
-- [useDapp](https://github.com/TrueFiEng/useDApp) framework for interacting with the blockchain
+- [UseDapp](https://github.com/TrueFiEng/useDApp) framework for interacting with the blockchain
 - [MUI](https://mui.com/) for design and styling
-- [surge](https://surge.sh/) to deploy and publish the app
+- [Surge](https://surge.sh/) to deploy and publish the app
+- [Infura](https://www.infura.io/) and [Etherscan](https://etherscan.io/) as web3 providers

 ### Available scripts: